 The Quest for Truth

-The enormity of Plato's influence was recorded by Diogenes Laertius who wrote:
+The enormity of Plato's influence was recorded by Diogenes Laertius who, though often considered unreliable, as noted above, seems to provide an accurate assessment in this case:

-In this passage, Laertius is essentially claiming that Plato contradicted or significantly improved upon all of the accepted theories which came before him, and an important recognition of his influence on the world to the present day is summed up by the 20th century CE philosopher Alfred North Whitehead who stated, "The safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato".
+In this passage, Laertius is essentially claiming that Plato contradicted or significantly improved upon all of the accepted theories which came before him, and an important recognition of his influence on the world to the present day is summed up by the 20th-century philosopher Alfred North Whitehead who stated, "The safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato" (Baird, 67).

 This influence is perhaps best represented by Plato's most famous dialogue, Republic.
 Professor Forrest E. Baird writes, "There are few books in Western civilization that have had the impact of Plato's Republic - aside from the Bible, perhaps none" (Ancient Philosophy, 68).
 Republic has been denounced as a treatise on fascism (by Karl Popper, among others) and praised as an eloquent and elevating work by scholars such as Bloom and Cornford.
 The dialogue begins with a consideration of what Justice means and goes on to develop the ideal, perfect State.
 Throughout the piece, Plato's ideas of Truth, Beauty, Goodness, and Justice are developed as they are explored by Socrates and his interlocutors.

-The young poet and playwright Aristocles was always present in crafting the mature works of the philosopher Plato and, in all the dialogues, a reader is expected to consider the work as carefully as one would a poem.
+The young poet and playwright Plato had been is always present in crafting the mature works of the philosopher Plato, and, in all the dialogues, a reader is expected to consider the work as carefully as one would a poem.
 Unlike his famous student Aristotle, Plato never clearly spells out the meaning of a dialogue for a reader.
 The reader is supposed to confront the truths which the dialogue presents individually.
-It is this combination of artistic talent with philosophical abstractions which has assured Plato's enduring value as philosopher and artist.
+It is this combination of artistic talent with philosophical abstractions which has assured Plato's enduring value as a philosopher and artist.

 Aristotle & Plato's Legacy